Satyajit Ray’s “Charulata”: Calm Without, Fire Within

 Ganguly, Keya.
 “The (Un)moving Image: Visuality and the Modern in Charulata.”
 In Cinema, Emergence, and the Films of Satyajit Ray.
 University of California Press, 2010, pp. 63-91. http://www.jstor.org.ezproxy.neu.edu/stable/10.1525/j.ctt1ppj5q.8 Accessed December 27, 2020.

 Majumdar, Rochona.
 “Debating Radical Cinema: A History of the Film Society Movement in India.”
 Modern Asian Studies, 46, no. 3, 2012, pp. 731-67. http://www.jstor.org.ezproxy.neu.edu/stable/41478328.
 Accessed December 27, 2020.

 Morris, Rosalind C., editor.
 Can the Subaltern Speak?: Reflections on the History of an Idea.
 Columbia University Press, 2010. doi:10.7312/morr14384.
 Accessed December 27, 2020.

-Maaisha Osman is a graduate student of Journalism from Boston by way of Bengal.
-She has written for Storybench and Scope.
-A lifelong cinéphile, she is currently working on a book of essays about her favorite directors like Ingmar Bergman, Andrei Tarkovsky, Satyajit Ray, Rwitik Ghatak, François Truffaut, Wong Kar-wai, and others.
+Maaisha Osman is a health care journalist based in Boston.
+She has written for Boston Globe Media’s STAT News, Scope, and Point of View Magazine.
+A lifelong cinéphile, she dreams of writing book of essays on films by her favorite directors like Ingmar Bergman, Andrei Tarkovsky, Satyajit Ray, Rwitik Ghatak, François Truffaut, Wong Kar-wai, and others.